-Winter can be cold and snowy but some years can have mild winters (this year was very mild and only snowed a few times).
+Winter can be very cold and snowy but some years can have mild winters with hardly any snow.
 Late November and December are busy with holiday events and festivities and the temperatures are usually still not that cold.
 January and February tend to be the coldest months but attractions are less crowded.
-Even if you hate cold weather, there are enough indoor attractions to keep you entertained in the winter.
+Even if you hate cold weather, there are enough indoor attractions to keep you entertained in Chicago during the winter.

 Getting Around in Chicago

 Downtown Chicago (where most of the tourist attractions are) is very walkable and you don’t need a car to get around.
 A hop on hop off bus is a great way to see all the attractions without having to figure out how to get around.
 For longer distances you can use public transportation, take a water taxi or rent bikes through Divvy, Chicago’s bike share program.
 Taxis, Lyft and uber are all plentiful and very easy to find.

 Most people visiting Chicago stay in the downtown area including the Loop, River North, Gold Coast, Streeterville and Michigan Avenue since they are close to most of the major tourist attractions.
 If you are visiting during the weekend, the Loop is a great option as it is more quiet at night.
 River North (where I live) is close to nightlife and restaurants, but noise can be a problem especially during the weekends.
 Here are some of my top picks for the best hotels in Chicago:

 The Peninsula Chicago.
 If you are looking for a luxury hotel, The Peninsula Chicago is one of the best hotels in Chicago with a world renown spa and a half-Olympic length swimming pool overlooking the Chicago skyline.
 It has a central and convenient location right off the Magnificent Mile, close to shopping and less than a block from the Water Tower and 360 Chicago.
 Click here to see the latest prices.